ArleneJuaton/Eye-Exercise/README.md

 ## Eyes Exercise
 <img src= "oneeye.png" width='300'/>

-Click on "Make One" button to add a new pacman image to the page.
-"Start" will make it bounce off the wall it hits.
+Two eyes will follow the cursor's movement on the page.

 # License